 We rely on our information systems and if we lose that technology, or fail to further develop our technology, our business could be harmed.
+We have not operated these systems by ourselves.

 Our success depends in large part upon our ability to store, retrieve, process and manage substantial amounts of information, including our client and candidate databases.
 To achieve our strategic objectives and to remain competitive, we must continue to develop and enhance our information systems.
 This may require the acquisition of equipment and software and the development, either internally or through independent consultants, of new proprietary software.
 Our inability to design, develop, implement and utilize, in a cost-effective manner, information systems that provide the capabilities necessary for us to compete effectively, or any interruption or loss of our information processing capabilities, for any reason, could harm our business, results of operations or financial condition.
+Further, prior to the distribution, we relied on TMP for the provision of our information systems.
+Consequently, we have not operated the information systems by ourselves.
+To the extent we are unable to do so as efficiently as did TMP, our business, results of operations or financial condition could be negatively impacted.